 Here are the state’s best white sturgeon fishing spots:

 The Columbia is far and away Oregon’s largest sturgeon fishery, or we should say “fisheries,” because there are many.

-The estuary and river below Portland offer abundant clams and other food for sturgeon, which are found here in the highest numbers starting in about May or June.
-Catches continue well into July when allowed.
+The estuary and river below Portland offer abundant clams and other food for sturgeon, which are found here in the highest numbers in about May and June.
+Catches continue well into July.

 The Dalles and John Day pools have smaller quotas.
 In recent years, the keepers have been taken during the first half of the year or so.

 For a complete article on this fishery, including sturgeon fishing upriver into Washington, see Columbia River Sturgeon Fishing.

 For a broader look at all types of fishing in the river, read Columbia River Fishing.